 From the Métro station at Créteil-Université take the left exit for the Rue des Mèches, then the right-hand path marked by a red and white GR sign (see p.
-239) and a sign for the Ecole Nationale de Musique.
+239) and a sign for the Conservatoire National Marcel Dadi.
 Stay on the right-hand side of the road, past a pretty little park surrounding an old mansion, once the home of a doctor who made his fortune from inventing digestive tablets.
 Further up the road, opposite the church, you will pass the pedestrianised Rue du Général Leclerc.
 There is a market here on Thursday and Sunday mornings and it is a good street in which to buy picnic supplies.
 Bill Marsano and Michael Bernstein

 Ecouen, p.
 92